jayakumarm06/Real-Time-K8-RBAC/README.md

 # 4. Use the kubconfig files

-Set the KUBECONFIG environment variable to point to the desired kubconfig file.
+Set the `KUBECONFIG` environment variable to point to the desired kubconfig file.

 ```bash
 export KUBECONFIG=/path/to/admin-kubconfig.yml
 ```
-You can now use kubectl with permission of the admin seviceaccount .similarly,switch the KUBECONFIG environmnet variable to point to admin-kubeconfig.yml or general-kubconfig.yml or others-kubconfig.yml to use the respective SeviceAccount
+You can now use `kubectl` with permission of the admin seviceaccount .similarly,switch the `KUBECONFIG` environmnet variable to point to `admin-kubeconfig.yml` or `general-kubconfig.yml` or `others-kubconfig.ym`l to use the respective SeviceAccount

 ## Example commands: